 In fact, it’s happened a few times.

 Zombies appear to be startled by noises that people make; nay, annoyed by them.
 They get angry enough to chase after said noise makers and dispatch them with all due haste.
 Sounds like me, alright.
+Just ask the noisy neighbors.
+If you can find them.

-So, in the event of a Zombie Apocalypse, I’ve come up with 10 ways to prove you are not a zombie.
+In the event of a Zombie Apocalypse, I’ve come up with 10 ways to prove you are not a zombie.
 (Just being able to sit still and read this might prove it, but I’m going to write the 10 Ways, anyhoo.)

 1) Wear clean, non-raggedy clothes.